Laxmi Taru (Simarouba)

 DESCRIPTION : This medium sized evergreen tree begins to bear when it is 6-8 years old (3-4 years in case of grafts) and attains stability in production after another 4-5 years.

 The flowering is annual, beginning in December and continuing up to following February.
 The trees are polygamodioecious and only some females are heavy bearers.
-By grafting with a suitable scion in situ the sex of the plant can be transformed as desired and the productivity can be increased.

 The drupelets turn black (in Kaali variety) or greenish yellow (in Gauri variety) when they are ready for harvest during April/May.
 Manually harvested drupelets are depulped, washed and sun-dried (moisture about 10%) and transported at convenience for processing.